Complex group rings and group C*-algebras of group extensions: Representation via global sections

 \section{Representation via global sections}

-Let $Z$ and $H$ be torsion-free and countable discrete groups with $Z$ Abelian.
-Furthermore, let $G$ be a central extension of $Z$ by $H$.
-Our goal is to study the structure of $\C[G]$ or, more precisely, of the group C\Star algebra $C^*(G)$ in terms of data associated with $Z$ and $H$.
+Let $N$ and $H$ be torsion-free and countable discrete groups with $N$ Abelian.
+Furthermore, let $G$ be a central extension of $H$ by $N$.
+Our aim is to analyze the structure of the group C\Star algebra $C^*(G)$ in terms of data associated with $N$ and $H$.
 For technical reasons, we additionally assume that $H$ is amenable.
-In this situation, $G$ is amenable as well and it therefore follows from~\cite[Thm.
-1.2]{PaRa92} that $C^*(G)$ is isomorphic to the C\Star algebra $\Gamma(E)$ of global continuous sections of a C\Star algebraic bundle $q:E\to \hat{Z}$, where $\hat{Z}$ denotes the dual group of $Z$ endowed with its natural topology turning it into a compact Haussdorf space.
-In addition, its fibre $E_\varepsilon:=q^{-1}(\{\varepsilon\})$ at the trivial character $\varepsilon\in\hat{Z}$ is \Star isomorphic to $C^*(H)$.
-The proof of the next statement is very much inspired by the proof of \cite[Thm.
-2.17]{EckRa18}.
+Then $G$ is amenable, and hence~\cite[Thm.~1.2]{PaRa92} implies that $C^*(G)$ is isomorphic to the C\Star algebra $\Gamma(E)$ of global continuous sections of a C\Star algebraic bundle $q:E\to \widehat{N}$, $\widehat{N}$ being the dual group of $N$ endowed with its natural topology turning it into a compact Hausdorff space.
+Moreover, its fibre $E_\varepsilon:=q^{-1}(\{\varepsilon\})$ at the trivial character $\varepsilon\in\widehat{N}$ is \Star isomorphic to $C^*(H)$.
+The proof of the next statement is very much inspired by the proof of \cite[Thm.~2.18]{EckRa18}.